dmithamo/google-kotlin-compose-course/README.md

 This is an attempt at learning mobile development using Kotlin, by coding along to Google.

-The app is no more than a composition of a few Compose elements to make a card that says Happy Birthday to me.
+The collection of apps in here are relatively small, such as `HappyBirthday` no more than a composition of a few Compose elements to make a card that says Happy
+Birthday to me.
 Very uninspiring, and possibly not belonging in version control, but I would like to look back on the first app I ever write with Kotlin, uninspiring as it is.